Release process

 Note: the

-repositories are not considered part of the core release and the committer group is not accountable for unreleased versions of those components.
+Technologyrepositories are not considered part of the core release and the committer group is not accountable for unreleased versions of those components.

 The released artifacts are divided in 3 categories:

-We follow a TBD approach, in which we always work in main
+We follow a TBD approach, in which we always work in main and we use short-lived

 branches.
-Releases are branches that go on their own and never get merged back in main
+Releases are branches that go on their own and never get merged back in main.

 1. Proper releases